-The CAET Academy Enterostomal Therapy Nurse Education Program (ETNEP) fosters the acquisition and application of new knowledge and its application in a clinical setting.
-Graduates are prepared, at a theoretical level, to write the Canadian Nurses Association ET Nurse Certification exam.
+The Wound, Ostomy & Continence Institute Wound, Ostomy and Continence Education Program (WOC-EP) fosters the acquisition and application of new knowledge and its application in a clinical setting.
+Graduates are prepared, at a theoretical level, to write the Canadian Nurses Association NSWOC Certification or WOCC(C) exam.

 The goals of the program are to assist the learner to build:

 The learner will attain the knowledge required to:

 The learner will acquire the skills necessary to meet the biopsychosocial needs of the person with an ostomy, continent diversion, acute or chronic wound, percutaneous tube and incontinence.

 The program consists of three separate core clinical courses and one professional practice course that is taken for 2-weeks at the start of the program and 4- weeks at the end.
 Each lesson unit includes textbook readings, PowerPoint presentations and journal articles.

 All students accepted into the program begin with the first two-weeks of the Professional Practice course that orients them to the program and other key learning materials.
 They then proceed through Clinical Course I – Ostomy Management; Clinical Course 2 – Continence Management; Clinical Course 3 – Wound Management and finally to the final 4 weeks of Professional Practice.
 Each clinical course is 12 – 14 weeks in length, including a 2-week (75 hours) clinical preceptorship.